Disappearance of measurement-induced phase transition in a quantum spin system for large sizes

 We perform the experiment on a large number ${\mathcal N}$ of identically prepared replicas, then note down the fraction of cases where the answer is {\em yes} and call this fraction $p_1$.
-We discard the replicas that gave answer {\em yes} and with the other replicas carry on the unitary evolution under ${\mathcal H}$ for another time interval $\tau$ (in units of $J/\hbar$).
+We discard the replicas that gave answer {\em yes} and with the other replicas carry on the unitary evolution under ${\mathcal H}$ for another time interval $\tau$.
 Then we perform the same measurement and note down the number of replicas, say, $p_2{\mathcal N}$, which yield {\em yes}.
-We repeat this procedure of unitary evolution, followed by projective measurement, so that after $n$ such cycles we get the number of replicas, say, $p_n{\mathcal N}$, which yield {\em yes}.
-Then, the probability that the answer is {\em yes} for the first time at the $n$-th measurement is $p_n$, and the probability that the system has yielded {\em no} at the first $n$ successive measurements is
+We repeat this procedure of unitary evolution, followed by projective measurement, so that after the $n$-th cycle, we get the number of replicas, say, $p_n{\mathcal N}$, which yield {\em yes}.
+Then the probability that the system has yielded {\em no} for the first $n$ successive measurements is \be R_n \equiv 1- \sum_{k=1}^n p_k . \ee We shall call $R_n$ the survival probability as the initial state has escaped detection over $n$ steps with this probability.
+The above protocol for dynamics has been used earlier~\cite{SDG_1,SDG_2,SDG_3} as a reasonable protocol for measuring the probability of first occurrence within the framework of quantum measurement.\\